tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 Not lies, truths.

-I wonder if anybody else is experiencing what I am.
-I look around me, and Beck is pale, Madeline’s eyes are wide and afraid, and Ezra’s cheeks are wet with tears, and when - he looks at me, I see his eyes are red.
+I wondered if anybody else was experiencing what I was.
+I looked around me, and Beck was pale, Madeline’s eyes were wide and afraid, and Ezra’s cheeks were wet with tears, and when - he looked at me, I saw that his eyes were red.

-Only Caleb looks unperturbed.
+Only Caleb looked unperturbed.

-Maybe Beck was right, I think.
-Perhaps he has made a deal with the witch, and we are his sacrifices.
+Maybe Beck was right, I thought.
+Perhaps he had made a deal with the witch, and we were his sacrifices.

-“She won’t take your eyes,” the bat says, so close to my ear that its fur tickles me.
+“She won’t take your eyes,” the bat said, so close to my ear that its fur tickled me.
 “She’ll rip out your heart and make you eat it, and then she’ll bury you alive.”

-“Stop,” I mutter and shoo it away.
+“Stop,” I muttered and shooed it away.
 “Go away, you little shit.”

-I try to focus on where I am and where we are going.
-Beck’s hand is warm and soft and that grounds me.
+I tried to focus on where I was and where we were going.
+Beck’s hand was warm and soft in my own, which grounded me.

-It’s quiet, and the crows unfurl in the sky like streaming ribbons.
-Occasionally, they shed a feather, and it drifts down
+It’s quiet, and the crows unfurled in the sky like streaming ribbons.
+Occasionally, they shed a feather, and it drifted

 down

 down

+down

-I catch one and marvel at its beauty.
-It shimmers in my hand, embedded with dark jewels.
+I caught one and marveled at its beauty.
+It shimmered in my hand; it was embedded with dark jewels.

-I turn it over to inspect it further, and when I do, the jewels shift and crawl over my wrist.
-They trail down my arm and creep up my neck; they burrow themselves into my hair.
+I turned it over for further inspection, and when I did, the jewels shifted and crawled over my wrist.
+They trailed down my arm and crept up my neck; they burrowed themselves into my hair.

-I drop the feather and pat myself as if I were on fire.
-I itch all over.
+I dropped the feather and pat meted myself as if I were on fire.
+I itched all over.

-They fall off me like raindrops and scurry away on the ground.
-Not jewels, I thought, feeling sick.
-Bugs.
+They fell off me like raindrops and scurried away on the rainbow trail.
+Those aren’t jewels, I thought, feeling sick.
+They’re bugs.

-Beck looks disgusted and over it.
-She says nothing, but I know she wants to.
+Beck looked disgusted.
+She said nothing, but I knew she wanted to.

-The deeper we walk into the woods, the trippier it gets.
+The deeper we walked into the woods, the trippier it became.

-The sky is red; there’s no moon or sun; everything burns.
+The sky was red; I saw no moon or sun; everything was burning.

-The flat ground has transformed into crumbling cobblestone, and I know I shouldn’t be amazed after everything I’ve experienced so far, but oh, I am.
+The flat ground transformed into crumbling cobblestone, and I know I shouldn’t be amazed after everything I’ve experienced so far, but oh, I was.

-My body vibrates with every step, and it is thrumming with energy.
-It feels good; it feels really, really good.
+My body vibrated with every step, and it thrummed with energy.
+It felt good; it felt really, really good.

-The air has changed; it smells sweet but unpleasant.
-It reminds me of the smell of rotting fruit.
+The air changed; it smelled sweet but unpleasant.
+It reminded me of the smell of rotting fruit.

-The trees are breathing.
-Slow inhales and loud exhales make their branches quiver.
+The trees were breathing.
+Slow inhales and loud exhales that made their branches quiver.

-Everything around me is shimmering, and I am blinded by sensations and colors
+Everything around me was shimmering, and I was blinded by sensations and colors

-My vision distorts, and what I see is terrifying.
-Beck’s eyes are large black pools, and her mouth is wide and screaming.
+My vision distorted, and what I saw was terrifying.
+Beck’s eyes were large black pools, and her mouth was wide and screaming.

-Madeline’s mouth stretches from ear to ear like the smug Cheshire Cat.
+Madeline’s mouth was stretched from ear to ear like a smug Cheshire Cat.
+Her teeth were very sharp.

-Ezra’s red hair is on fire, and when I look at him, I see his eyes have burst and are running down his face like yolk.
+Ezra’s red hair was on fire, and when I looked at him, I saw that his eyes had burst and ran down his face like yolk.

-Caleb turns to look at me, and he is bloated and blue.
-When he opens his mouth to speak, wriggling maggots dribble out.
+Caleb turned to look at me, and he was bloated and blue.
+When he opened his mouth to speak, wriggling maggots dribbled out.

-His mouth keeps moving, but I can’t hear him.
-All I hear is a high-keening whistle.
+His mouth kept moving, but I couldn’t hear him.
+All I heard was a high-keening whistle.

-It gets higher and higher, louder and louder, and I feel something hot and wet drip out of my ears.
-I touch it, and my fingers come away smeared with dark red blood.
+It grew higher and higher, and I felt something hot and wet drip out of my ears, and when I touched it, my fingers came away smeared with dark red blood.

-My blood clumps together and then breaks apart.
+My blood clumped together and then broke apart.

-It transforms into ruby red jewels that then turn into bugs.
+It transformed into ruby red jewels that then turned into bugs.

-They climb up my arm and chew through my neck.
-They dig into the whorls of my brain.
+They climbed up my arm and chewed through my neck.
+They dug into the whorls and spirals of my brain.

-My skull is burning, and I hear screams.
+My skull burned, and I heard screams.

-Bloodcurdling screams make the leaves on the trees curl and fall to the ground, smoldering.
+Bloodcurdling screams that made the leaves on the trees curl and fall to the ground, smoldering.

-The screams go on and on, and more blood leaks from my ears.
-It sprays from my nose like a geyser and trickles from my eyes.
+The screams went on and on, and more blood leaked from my ears.
+It sprayed from my nose like a geyser and trickled from my eyes like tears.

-I can’t see, hear or breathe and I am drowning in my blood.
+I couldn’t see, hear or breathe.
+I was drowning in blood.

-And then everything goes black, the screaming stops and the world is silent.
+And then everything went black, the screaming stopped, and the world was silent.

-I open my eyes, and I am on the ground.
-The sky is black, and the moon is yellow.
+I opened my eyes.
+I was on the ground.
+The sky no longer burned; it was black and starless.

-Beck and Ezra’s terrified faces loom over me.
-Beck’s skin is milk-white, and she has been crying.
+Beck and Ezra’s terrified faces loomed over me.
+Beck’s skin was milk-white, and she was crying.

 “Are you okay?”
-She asks after they help me up.
+She asked after they help ex me up.

-“I’m fine,” I reply, but my voice shakes, and my hands are trembling and smeared with dried blood.
+“I’m fine,” I replied, but my voice shook, and my hands were trembling and smeared with dried blood.

 “What is happening?
 What happened?”

-Beck doesn’t answer; instead, she whirls on Caleb, standing to the side with a scared-looking Madeline.
-His face is blank, and Beck’s face contorts with rage.
+Beck didn't answer; instead, she whirled on Caleb.
+He stood to the side with a scared-looking Madeline.
+His face was blank, and Beck’s contorted in rage.

 “We are done.”
-She spits.
+She spat.
 “I don’t give a shit about any of this anymore, Caleb!
 Lourdes is bleeding from her fucking ears and eyes and nearly didn’t wake up, and you’re just standing there!
 You cut yourself like some goddamn sacrifice.
 I’m done.
 We.
 Are.
 Done.”
-She repeats.
+She repeated.
 “Fuck you, and fuck this fucking place and this so-called witch.
 You can stay, but we are out.”

-She doesn’t wait for a response.
-She grabs my wrist and practically drags me down the path from whence we came.
+She didn’t wait for a response.
+She grabbed my wrist and practically dragged me down the path from whence we had come.

-“The path’s closed,” Caleb calls behind us.
+“The path’s closed,” Caleb called behind us.
 “You can’t get out that way.
 I’m the only one who knows the way.
 I know what to do to get in and get out.”

-Beck’s shrieks are incomprehensible.
+Beck’s shrieks were incomprehensible.

-“Then fucking tell me how to get the fuck out, Caleb, you fucking asshole!”
+“Then tell me how to get the fuck out, Caleb, you fucking asshole!”

-“Besides,” Caleb says, ignoring her.
+“Besides,” Caleb said, ignoring her.
 “We’re already here.”

 “What?”

-Beck and I look at one another and then turn around.
+Beck and I looked at one another and then turned around.

-I gasp, and Beck mutters,
+I gasped, and Beck muttered more curses.

-“What the fuck?”

-It is there.
-We’re here.
+It was there.
+We were there.

 ❧

-There are faces in the fog of all ages and genders.
-The only similarity is their eyes.
-They’re closed as though they are sleeping, but I know they’re not.
+There were faces in the fog of all ages and genders.
+The only similarity was their eyes.
+They’re closed as though they were sleeping.

-The church looms in the distance on a hill.
+The church loomed in the distance on a hill.

 It’s made of crumbling, white brick weathered by time and lack of care.

-Its door is painted a dull, dirty grey, and on top of its small structure is a steeple.
-It houses a church bell that sways gently in the breeze.
+Its door was painted a dull, dirty grey, and on top of its small structure was a steeple.
+It housed a church bell that swayed gently in the breeze.

-Surrounding the church are dozens of old headstones; they jut from the ground like crooked teeth.
-The fog rests there like a blanket shielding the cemetery, protecting it.
+Surrounding the church were dozens of old headstones; they jutted from the ground like crooked teeth.
+The fog rested there like a blanket.

-Protecting it from us?
-I wonder.
-Or us from it.

-Beck and I rejoin the group, and we are all silent in our wonder.
+Beck and I had rejoined the group, and we stared at the scenery before us.

-“I can’t believe it’s real; it’s fucking real,” I hear Beck muttering.
+“I can’t believe it’s real; it’s fucking real,” I heard Beck mutter.

-I look at Caleb, and I am shocked to see that he is kneeling on the ground, crying.
+I looked at Caleb, and I was shocked to see him kneeling on the ground, crying.

-“Hello,” he sobs.
+“Hello,” he sobbed.
 “I’m here again.”

-Yeah, this is really fucking weird.
+Yeah, this was weird.

-I understand, though.
+I understood, though.

-The church and its cemetery are hauntingly beautiful.
-The scenery reminds me of a fairy tale, a macabre fairy tale, sure, but a fairy tale.
+The church and its cemetery were hauntingly beautiful.
+The scenery reminded me of a fairy tale, a macabre fairy tale, sure, but a fairy tale nevertheless.

-It’s day here.

-The sky is cloudless and light blue, and the sun beams down on the church seraphically.
+The sky was cloudless and light blue, and the sun beamed down on the church seraphically.

-This is the lair of the witch?

-Besides the fog and the twisted headstones, it didn’t look like I thought it would and glancing at the others’ faces, and I know they are thinking the same.
+Everything was beautiful.
+This was where the witch lived?

-Caleb has finally stopped crying, and now swiping at his wet cheeks, he stands up.
+Caleb had finally stopped crying and swiped at his wet cheeks; he stood up.

-He turns to the rest of us, his smile wide and charming.
-I’ve missed that smile, and a sudden wave of sadness washes over me.
-He hasn’t smiled like that in so long.
+He turned to the rest of us, his smile wide and familiar.

+I had missed that smile, and a sudden wave of sadness washed over me.
+It had been so long since I last saw that smile.

 “We’re here, you guys!
 We’re finally here!
 Didn’t I tell you?
 Isn’t this amazing?”

-Nobody knows what to say.
+Nobody knew what to say.
 I mean, what is there to say?

-We are here, and it is pretty amazing.
-We have finally found truth in an urban legend.
+We were here, and it was pretty amazing.
+We had finally found truth in an urban legend.
 Well, partial truth.
-We have yet to see the witch.
+We had yet to see the witch.

-Beck, who has also been gazing at the church in stunned awe, shakes herself out of it as though she has just remembered how mad she had been at Caleb ten minutes ago.
+Beck, who had also been gazing at the church in stunned awe, shook herself out of it as though she just remembered how mad she had been at Caleb ten minutes ago.

-She scowls.
+She scowled.

 “Great, yeah, incredible.
 It’s amazing.
 So when are we going?
 How do we get out?”

-Caleb’s brow furrows as if he doesn’t understand what she’s saying.
+Caleb’s brow furrowed as if he didn't understand what she was saying.

 “Get out?”
-He repeats, puzzled.
+He repeated, puzzled.

 “Yeah, Caleb, get out.
-This has been fun and everything, but it’s getting late or early,” Beck glances at the sun.
+This has been fun and everything, but it’s getting late or early,” Beck glanced at the sun.
 “Can we go?”

 “But we just got here, Rebecka!
 We haven’t even seen the witch!”